dymodi/dymodi.github.io/Research/Research-Note.md

   * ~~Rider behavior prediction (Done by Yan Zhang)~~

 * Applications based on data
-  - Human Mobility based on Meal Data
+  - Learn From Veteran: Rider Route Recommendation based on Experienced Riders
   - Monetary Incentive for Riders: Speed and Safety
   - Dangerous Driving Detection with Cellphone Data
   - Red Packet: Study on Monetary Incentive for Consumers